mohantyabhijit/drama/README.md

 # D.R.A.M.A.

-D.R.A.M.A. stands for **Decision Review by Artificial Moronic Advisors**: a playful realtime voice council for pressure-testing choices before they harden into plans.
+D.R.A.M.A. stands for **Decision Review by Artificial Moronic Advisors**: it's your closest group of friends always live as an AI council.

-The app turns decision-making into a small council room.
 You ask a question, choose a friend-style AI advisor, speak live, review the conversation transcript, and keep session history so recurring dilemmas can build context over time.

 - Live app: https://drama-dun.vercel.app/
 - YouTube demo: https://youtu.be/NrdoRJlTaFQ